-The next venture, Project Cape, is scheduled to begin production in 2026.
-Consisting of 19 wells and three power plants, it is expected to produce 500 MW of power.
-The power plants are built around Turboden organic Rankine cycle turbines.
+Fervo's next venture, Cape Station, is scheduled to begin production in 2026.
+It will be the largest EGS development in the world and is expected to produce 500 MW of power.
+As of April 2025, 20 of the 24 wells required for Phase I have been successfully drilled.
+Phase I, which will contribute 100 MW to the grid, is on track to begin operations in 2026.
+The remaining 400 MW will be brought online in 2028 as part of Phase II.
+Fervo is also using Turboden's Organic Rankine Cycle turbines for their power plants in Phase I. A unique component of these turbines is that they consist of a closed-loop, zero-emission system.
 Capital expenditures are budgeted at \$6,000/kW, which is near the US DOE 2030 liftoff target of \$5,000/kW.
 This project is a decade ahead of the National Renewable Energy Laboratory Technology case.
 According to this speaker, with help from the tax incentives in the Inflation Reduction Act, the project will be profitable from the start.
 Fervo Energy has already signed power contracts worth \$6.8 billion, and is a major supplier to Southern California Edison.

 One participant asked about corrosive dissolved minerals experienced in a Geodynamics project in Australia.
 As the speaker pointed out, if the project was in a shallow hot spot, it would likely have had more issues with fluid chemistry compared with drilling deeper outside of hot spots.
 If the project flashed the steam or used dry steam rather than binary cycle for power production, more problems may have arisen.
 This speaker indicated that for Project Cape, it took Fervo four years to obtain a permit and drill the first well.
 The total timeline for power production is projected to be seven years.
 Delays have been caused by slow permitting and transmission interconnects.
 In one case, the paucity of lease auctions versus the frequency of oil and gas leases played a role.
 This speaker suggested that growth of the geothermal industry can be accelerated by permitting reform, faster electricity interconnects, and getting its fair share of Inflation Reduction Act tax preferences.
 Geothermal currently receives less than one percent of Inflation Reduction Act funding devoted to new energy.